tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 may be used.
 The observed-removed set and map data structures use unique tags when adding new entries that is used for any subsequent operation on them.
-This avoids conflicting concurrent writes to same key being conflated with each other and allows us to implement deterministic renaming scheme to handle such collisions without data loss (as opposed to last-write-wins type of structure).
+This avoids conflicting concurrent writes to the same key being conflated with each other and allows us to implement deterministic renaming scheme to handle such collisions without data loss (as opposed to a "last write wins" type of structure).
-It also allows items to be added and removed arbitrary amount of times as opposed to grow-only or tombstone-based sets and maps.
+It also allows items to be added and removed an arbitrary amount of times as opposed to grow-only or tombstone-based sets and maps.

 The core operations on OR-map are::